 Certain of the compensation paid to the named executive officers reflected in the summary compensation table is provided pursuant to employment arrangements and independent contractor agreements with us, which are summarized below.
-For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, please see "- Potential payments upon termination or change in control" below.
+For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, please see "-Potential payments upon termination or change in control" below.

 Jon Kessler.
 Mr. Kessler began to serve as our President and Chief Executive Officer in February of 2014 and has served as a director since March 2009.
-From March 2009 through January 2014, he served as our Executive Chairman.
-Mr. Kessler served as our Executive Chairman during the year ended January 31, 2014 as an independent contractor pursuant to an independent contractor agreement between the Company, Mr. Kessler and Healthcharge Inc., dated March 10, 2009, as amended in November 2009.
-Pursuant to the independent contractor agreement, Healthcharge Inc. is entitled to a service fee equal to \$323,172 per year (which represents a service fee of \$275,172 and a housing allowance for Mr. Kessler of \$48,000) and additional compensation as a bonus at the discretion of the Company.
-Healthcharge Inc. was eligible to earn a target bonus of up to \$125,000 and a stretch bonus of up to \$31,250 for the year ended January 31, 2014, as described further under "-Annual bonus plan" below.
+Mr. Kessler served as our Executive Chairman during the 2014 fiscal year as an independent contractor pursuant to an independent contractor agreement.
+Pursuant to the independent contractor agreement, Mr. Kessler is entitled to a service fee equal to \$323,172 per year (which represents a service fee of \$275,172 and a housing allowance of \$48,000) and additional compensation as a bonus at the discretion of the Company.
+Mr. Kessler is eligible to earn a target bonus of up to \$125,000 and a stretch bonus of up to \$31,250 for the 2014 fiscal year, as described further under "-Annual bonus plan" below.

 E. Craig Keohan.
-Mr. Keohan is party to an employment agreement, dated August 11, 2011, pursuant to which he is entitled to an annual base salary of \$218,000 and is eligible to earn a target annual bonus of up to \$100,000 per year, contingent on the achievement of certain company objectives and personal goals.
-Mr. Keohan was eligible to earn a target bonus of up to \$100,000 and a stretch bonus of up to \$25,000 for the year ended January 31, 2014, as described further under "-Annual bonus plan" below.
-Mr. Keohan's employment agreement will expire on August 11, 2014.
+Pursuant to Mr. Keohan's employment agreement, he is entitled to an annual base salary of \$218,000 and is eligible to earn a target annual bonus of up to \$100,000 per year, contingent on the achievement of certain company objectives and personal goals.
+Mr. Keohan is eligible to earn a target bonus of up to \$100,000 and a stretch bonus of up to \$25,000 for the 2014 fiscal year, as described further under "- Annual bonus plan" below.

 Stephen D. Neeleman, M.D.
 Dr. Neeleman began to serve as the Vice Chairman of our board of directors in February of 2014 and previously served as our President and Chief Executive Officer from November 2002 through January 2014.
-Dr. Neeleman is party to a letter agreement with us, dated May 1, 2009, which provides that Dr. Neeleman will devote substantially all of his business time to us, but may also actively practice medicine for up to one day per week.
+Dr. Neeleman is party to a letter agreement with us which provides that Dr. Neeleman will devote substantially all of his business time to us, but may also actively practice medicine for up to one day per week.
 Dr. Neeleman is entitled to a base salary equal to \$200,000 per year.
-Dr. Neeleman was eligible to earn a target bonus of up to \$85,000 and a stretch bonus of up to \$21,250 for the year ended January 31, 2014, as described further under "-Annual bonus plan" below.
+Dr. Neeleman is eligible to earn a target bonus of up to \$85,000 and a stretch bonus of up to \$21,250 for the 2014 fiscal year, as described further under "-Annual bonus plan" below.